mextex/dicta/README.md

 Returns a string representation of the data in Dicta.

 **This will fail if your dict contains non-serializable objects and binary serialization is not activated.** For security reasons this is deactivated by default.
-You can activate binary serialization by calling `Dicta.useBinarySerializer(True)` before.
+You can activate binary serialization by calling `Dicta.set_serializer(True)` before.

 If you activate the binary-serializer all non-serializable objects will be encoded to a binary string and packed into a `dict` labeled with the key `'<serialized-object>'`.
-See the reference for `Dicta.useBinarySerializer()`.
+See the reference for `Dicta.set_serializer()`.

 For better readability serialized objects won´t be returned by default and are replaced by a the `'<serialized-object>'` hook.
 If you want to return the binaries set the `return_binaries`parameter to `True`.